koreshok95/grey_fox_yt_vk_1_1/README.md

   is_up - flag (1)-video is uploaded to conected group
   is_up_main - flag (1)-video is uploaded to main(group unifying all videos and content from all groups ) group is_shorts - flag (1)-video duration is less then 3 min, and could bee vk_clip
+  last_use - sec from 1970 when info in news recor was updatetd(upload, creation)
 Other Modules
 auto_sub_yt_dlp.py - functions for downloading videos? and hard burning rus subtitles manual_load.py - manual video downloads and subtitles burning from youtube